The problem with research

 Biased medics and small trial numbers

 Some of the authors/surgeons involved in producing studies have conflicts of interests which means they have received payments in kind from the medical device manufacturers.

-A prime example is this study from May 2017.
+An example is this study from May 2017.
 The author says there is no link between surgical mesh and autoimmune conditions like fibromylagia or cancer.
-Yet the surgeon’s work that he bases his conclusion on, has had some serious industry payments – almost £4 million in 29 transactions.
-The precise figure is $3,985.73.
+Yet the surgeon’s work that he bases his conclusion on, has had industry payments.
+Here is the study and the link to his industry payments.

 Some have sponsorship or research grants.
 This means their reports are at risk of bias.

 The Cochrane Review looked at 81 mesh trials and found only two were at low risk of bias.
 A total of 13 were high risk and in the other 66, bias was unclear.
 Read the story here.

 Other trials use woefully low patient numbers making it difficult to capture a clear picture of risk